Ellen Dannin: Memberships

 Dannin has been a member of a number of professional organizations, including the American Bar Association, State Bar of Michigan, Labor and Employment Relations Association (LERA), Law and Society Association, United Association for Labor Education, and the Association of American Law Schools.

 For 15 years, Dannin was the editor of the LERA newsletter, Labor and the Law (now Labor and Employment Law News), a publication widely read by academics, lawyers and labor movement activists.

-She is an advisor to or reviewer for the Labor Law Journal, Berkeley Journal of Employment and Labor Law, Labor Studies Journal, Law and Society Review, WorkingUSA, and the Journal of Socio-Economics.
+She was an advisor to or reviewer for the Labor Law Journal, Berkeley Journal of Employment and Labor Law, Labor Studies Journal, Law and Society Review, WorkingUSA, and the Journal of Socio-Economics.
 She was Co-Chair, Collaborative Research Network 8 on Labor Rights, Law and Society Association 2003- 2013.

 She has also been a consultant for the United States Department of Labor (1987), U.S. General Accounting Office Workplace Quality Issues Panel (2003), and the New Zealand Department of Labour (1997).